Organ Fugue a la Gigue by J S Bach performed By David Hall

 Instruments join with the grand piano and organ to accompany and support the singing, except on Good Friday when the a capella tradition prevails.
 Solo instrumental music is also used regularly to supplement our rites, except in Lent when we exert an older discipline and forgo all instrumental music except to accompany singing.
 We presently have regular participation from 3 guitars, bass guitar, violin, flute, clarinet, recorder and upon occasion handdrums and brass.

 The organ in our church is a work of art in and of itself with both various recordings and a book detailing its features.
 It is a tracker action organ by Gerhard Brunzema built in two stages in 1983 and 1991.
 It is dedicated in memory of MaryAnne Voisin who was organist when it was commissioned but died in 1982 as it was being built.
 One of its features is a tuning system which slightly favours those keys most used in Baroque and early music (pre 1750).
 Details are available from the director of music for those instrumentalists that might notice that some notes are hard to tune when the organ is playing.
-It even has its own website sponsored by the University of Quebec, which you can visit here.
+It even has its own website sponsored by the University of Quebec which is linked from our website. here.

 Blessed Sacrament Parish has a full time Director of Music who is responsible for the music at all masses.
-The current director is Mr David Hall who can be reached at the church through the church office (519 742-5061 or email@example.com ) or at home at 519 741-0067.
+The current director is Mr David Hall who can be reached at the church through the church office (519 742-5061 or firstname.lastname@example.org ) or at home at 519 741-0067.
 He has degrees in organ and church music from Wilfrid Laurier University and the Royal Canadian College of Organists.
 He also has a Masters of Arts degree in Religion with a concentration in liturgics from Yale Institute of Sacred Music.
 Before coming to Blessed Sacrament in 1997 he lived and worked in Gander Nfld at the Anglican Cathedral there.
-He is married to Lilla Hall who is the director of music at St Mark’s Lutheran Church on King Street.
+He is married to Lilla Hall who is the director of music at Trillium Lutheran Church, 22 Willow St, Waterloo.
 He has three grown children: Katharine, Timothy and Dorothy.

 Further to his work at mass and with the choirs David also assists school choirs, First Communion classes and Confirmation classes at the four parish schools to prepare music for their liturgies.
 He has also taught private organ, and music theory lessons and accompanied choirs at Wilfrid Laurier University and at the Lutheran Seminary Chapel from 1999-2012.
 He has served as a regional director for the Royal Canadian College of Organists, and as president of the local centre of the RCCO and accepts occasional recital engagements.
 He has made a recording of solo organ music by Bach and has been part of several other discs such as Evening and Morning and Pie Jesu on the Chestnut Hall label. www.chestnuthallmusic.com